rwatgg/relax-single/README.md

 Takes minutes to setup.

-Can be connected to any CMS that supports JSON or setup with a static JSON file.
+Can be connected to any CMS that can return JSON or can be setup with a static JSON file.

 Supports standard, nested, overlay pages styles.